NinoFVal/HTML-CSS-Project/README.md

 - Poppins was chosen for the content of the page because of its sharp lines and its pairing to Abril Fatface.
 - san-seraf is the fallback font incase either of the main fonts fail to be imported from Google fonts.

 #### Imagery

-- Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic

-### Website Layout

 ## Features